leitbogioro/Tools/README.md

 to make changes validating!

 ## Defects:
 - Not support Ubuntu 22.04(jammy) and further versions because Canonical deprecated netboot file and force users to use its fuckin Cloud-init, it runs in QEMU environment and CPU hardware virtualization must be demanded but most of VPS doen't work it well at all.
-Canonical is deserting its' devoted fans who with less values and discarding a large amount of former precious Debian installer preseed heritances by playing a role as a guilty dictator like Apple.Inc due to violating the spirit of the free software finally.
+Canonical discrimes its' devoted fans who with less values intentionally and discarding a large amount of former precious Debian installer preseed heritances by playing a role as a guilty dictator like Apple.Inc due to violating the spirit of the free software finally.
 - For Redhat series 8, the minimum memory requirement is 2.5GB, for Redhat series 9, the minimum memory requirement is 2GB.
 - Because the syntax of grub1 in Redhat series 6 is different from other Linux version of grub1 or grub2 completely, so I removed support to CentOS 6 and Oracle Linux 6.
 - All system templates of GCP are not supported.